Composition for Pufferfish Privacy: Constructing General Pufferfish Mechanisms with Composition

 This $\ab$-influence curve provides translations between $\epsDP$ and $\epsPuffer$ as follows.
 An algorithm satisfying $\epsDP$-differential privacy also satisfies Pufferfish with privacy parameter $\epsPuffer=b\epsDP + a(b)$ for any choice of $b$.
 This means that the best $\epsPuffer$ parameter is $\min_b b\epsDP + a(b)$.
 Thus, if one has the $\ab$-influence curve, or knows at least a few points on the curve, they can compute the upper bound on the Pufferfish privacy parameter.

 In order to show how the $\ab$-influence curve is a generalization of the work of Song et al. ~\cite{song2017pufferfish}, we briefly describe the Markov Quilt Mechanism and \emph{max-influence} concept in Section \ref{sec:mqminf}.
 Then, we formally define $\ab$-influence, prove the translation between $\epsDP$ and $\epsPuffer$, and present the slightly-better-than-additive composition results in Section \ref{sec:sufficient}.
+We discuss practical considerations in estimating the $\ab$-curve, including robustness to mis-specifying priors in Section \ref{sec:practical}.
 We also give worked out examples of the $\ab$-influence curve in Section \ref{sec:abcurve}.